-Hard Hats 101: Everything you need to know
+Hard hats 101: everything you need to know

-Have you ever arrived at a construction site or industrial facility and thought, “Do I really need my hard hat today?”
-It’s easy to overlook, but that helmet on your head is one of the most important pieces of personal protective equipment (PPE) you can wear.
-Whether you're working at heights, near heavy machinery like excavators, cranes, or bulldozers, or in areas with electrical hazards, your hard hat is the first line of defense against potential head injuries.
+Have you ever arrived at a construction site or industrial facility and thought, "Do I really need my hard hat today?"
+It's easy to overlook, but that helmet on your head is one of the most important pieces of personal protective equipment (PPE) you can wear.

 Why are hard hats important for workplace safety?